Dozens unaccounted for in Mozambique after Islamist attack, rights groups say

-Witnesses reported seeing bodies in the streets after the insurgents -- believed to be affiliated with the Islamic State terror group -- attacked Palma from three directions, Human Rights Watch said on Saturday.
+Witnesses reported seeing bodies in the streets after the insurgents, believed to be affiliated with the terrorist group ISIS, attacked Palma from three directions, Human Rights Watch said on Saturday.

 The town is close to a large liquefied natural gas project run by the French company Total.
-The attack came hours after the Mozambican government and Total announced a resumption of operations at the vast Afungi project -- north of Palma -- where work had been suspended since January after a series of insurgent attacks.
+The attack came hours after the Mozambican government and Total announced a resumption of operations at the vast Afungi project north of Palma, where work had been suspended since January after a series of insurgent attacks.

 Among the people visible in the video from the hotel compound, at least 20 appeared to be foreign workers.

-In another video obtained by a CNN, a Mozambican who was also trapped in the hotel in Palma described the situation as "critical," saying "we don't have food, we only have water."
+In another video obtained by a CNN, a Mozambican who was also trapped in the hotel described the situation as "critical," saying "we don't have food, we only have water."

 In the video recorded Thursday, he said: "We have been under attack since yesterday ...
 We've been under cross-fire for 24 hours.